Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Preliminaries and Related Work

 \section{Preliminaries and Related Work}

-A drawing of a graph assigns each vertex to a point and each edge to an open Jordan curve not passing through any vertex other than its endpoints.
-In a straight-line drawing, the edges are straight-line segments.
+A drawing of a graph assigns each vertex to a point and each edge to a curve whose endpoints are the points of its two vertices.
+In a straight-line drawing, edges are line segments.